matthewjwoodruff/modelcomparison/README.md

 Feasibility, Infeasibility, and Broken Models
 ---------------------------------------------

 GASP can't be relied on to produce well-formed results, to run without crashing, or even to crash on bad inputs.
 I need to build in a way to handle model breakage.
-I'm not sure how to do that, either, but perhaps for the time being just assign a very large constraint violation to a solution with missing / all inf objective values.
-What about only one aircraft versus all three being broken? inf versus 3inf?
+I'm not sure how to do that, either, but perhaps for the time being just assign a very large constraint violation to a solution with missing / all ∞ objective values.
+What about only one aircraft versus all three being broken? ∞ versus 3∞?

 Bibliography
 ------------